OofMon2301/2023-UNI-Vault/2024/Summer Semester/MATH1052/Chapter 1/Ordinary Differential Equations.md

 #### 1.2.3 Stability of equilibrium solutions

-From a slope field, you can decide whether an equilibrium solution is stable or not by determining if solution curves will tend toward the equilibrium solution or away as time increases.
+From a slope field, you can decide whether an [[2024/Definitions/Equilibrium Solution|equilibrium solution]] is stable or not by determining if solution curves will tend toward the equilibrium solution or away as time increases.

 Formally, an equilibrium solution $y(t)=y_{0}$ to the differential equation $y'=f(t,y)$ is stable if the initial value problem:
 $$